-- ➤ Change existing land use and zoning laws, where possible, to allow for Accessory Dwelling Units (ADUs) and tiny homes. - ➤ Provide additional investments in the Affordable Housing Trust Funds in St. Paul and Minneapolis and additional investments in affordable housing in the other jurisdictions. - ➤ Provide funding to assist community organizations in purchasing, rehabilitating, and leasing dilapidated rental properties.
-Ensure that these organizations have the right of first refusal to purchase prior to outside, for-profit developers. - ➤ Condition the distribution of grant funds to jurisdictions by the Metropolitan Council based on communities providing concrete plans to meet their fair share of the decennial affordable housing needs. - > Expand bonus point offerings in RFPs to incentivize the development of large units with three or more bedrooms.
+- Change existing land use and zoning laws, where possible, to allow for more types of affordable housing, such as Accessory Dwelling Units (ADUs), Single Room Occupancy (SRO) multi-family projects, or other low cost models such as tiny homes. - Provide additional investments in the Affordable Housing Trust Funds in St. Paul and Minneapolis and additional investments in affordable housing in the other jurisdictions. - Provide funding to assist community organizations in purchasing, rehabilitating, and leasing dilapidated rental properties.
+Ensure that these organizations have the right of first refusal to purchase prior to outside, for-profit developers. - Condition the distribution of grant funds to jurisdictions by the Metropolitan Council based on communities providing concrete plans to meet their fair share of the decennial affordable housing needs. - Expand bonus point offerings in RFPs to incentivize the development of large units with three or more bedrooms.